sonnyspeijer/e-closure_volcano_plot/README.md

 A common practice in genomics is to adjust p-values using the Benjamini-Hochberg (BH) procedure to control the FDR when testing multiple hypotheses at the same time.
 If this procedure yields a large discovery set, a researcher may want to reduce its size.
 This can be accomplished using the volcano plot, which filters the results not only by p-value but also by effect size, usually expressed as a fold change.

 The issue with this approach is that applying a fold change filter to a discovery set with FDR control does not guarantee that the resulting subset also has FDR control.
 This can be circumvented by constructing an FDR method using the e-closure principle, which returns a collection of discovery sets with <i>simultaneous</i> FDR control.
 Simultaneous control means that the filters can be changed post hoc without invalidating the results.
 Consequently, researchers can retain FDR control as long as the filtered discovery set is contained within the collection returned by the e-closure principle.

+## Acknowledgements

+This application was inspired by the implementation of the Active Volcano Plot by Mitra Ebrahimpoor.

+## References

+- Mitra Ebrahimpoor and Jelle J. Goeman.
+Inflated false discovery rate due to volcano plots: Problem and solutions. <i>Briefings in Bioinformatics</i>, 22(5):bbab053, 2021.
+- Ziyu Xu, Aldo Solari, Lasse Fischer, Rianne de Heide, Aaditya Ramdas, and Jelle J. Goeman.
+Bringing closure to false discovery rate control: A general principle for multiple testing. arXiv:2509.02517, 2026.